Young motocross star among three skiers killed in avalanche in Austria

 A young motocross star is among three skiers who have been killed in an

-avalanche while trying to ascend a mountain in central Austria.
+avalanche while trying to ascend a mountain in Austria.

-Eight members of an 11-strong skiing tour group were hit by a 200-metre wide slab of snow on Saturday in the Tweng area,
+Eight members of an 11-strong skiing tour group were hit by a 200-yard-wide slab of snow on Saturday in the Tweng area,

 Salzburg province.